travellerse/GeoCos-Backend/docs/index.rst

-.. geocos_backend documentation master file, created by sphinx-quickstart.
+..
+CosRay-Backend documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geocos_backend's documentation!
+Welcome to CosRay-Backend's documentation!
 ======================================================================

 .. toctree::